GitHub

 Manual bans

-Operators can blackhole or release a host directly through the REST API:
+Operators can blackhole or release a host directly through the REST API.
+If you are mid-attack right now, start with the under-attack runbook, which walks the ban-a-host sequence step by step.

 POST /api/v1/ban